Send a File or URL

 Now that your file or URL has been handled by the Mindee servers, you'll want to process the results and use them in your application.

-Head on over to the Process the Result page for details on the next step.
+Head on over to the Process the Response section for details on the next step.

 Last updated